joanaferreira0011/cross-words/README.md

 # cross_words
-Cross words made for Programming Course
+A Crosswords-puzzle made for Programming Course

 ### Errors that have to be corrected:
 * bool Wildcard matching function does not work